 * £600 is a representative fee for a pre-purchase survey on a 35–40ft sailing yacht in the South Coast market (early 2026).
 Actual fees vary by vessel size, surveyor experience, and region.
 For indicative fee ranges across vessel classes, see How to Choose a Marine Surveyor in the UK — What to Expect to Pay.

-Related reading: Building a Marine Surveying Practice in the UK and How Marine Brokers Use Yacht Survey Reports
+Related reading: Building a Marine Surveying Practice and How Brokers Use Yacht Survey Reports